Porter Hardware: The Hardware

 One of the city of Dothan's first rope elevators made by the Otis Elevator company is still in daily operation at Porter Hardware.
 Porter Hardware has its original embossed tin ceilings, but part of the flooring was replaced in the 1940s.
 The sliding ladders located on the side aisles of the store are still used to get hard to reach items.

 The Office

 The office of Porter Hardware has an antique safe and a vault with an ornately decorated door.
 There are pictures of the founder Mr. Porter and one of his managers H.T.
-Scarborough who helped manage Porter Hardware for 60 year until his retirement in 1976.
+Scarborough who helped manage Porter Hardware for 60 years until his retirement in 1976.
 There is also a picture of the store taken in the 1950s showing the small degree of which the store has changed.
 A local saying around the older community of Dothan is, "if Porter Hardware doesn't have it, it's not in town!"